szktkfm/sptui/README.md

 1. [Go to the Spotify Dashboard](https://developer.spotify.com/dashboard).
 2. Create a new app to obtain your Client ID and Client Secret.
-3. In 'Edit Settings', add http://localhost:21112/callback to the 'Redirect URIs'.
+3. In `Edit Settings`, add `http://localhost:21112/callback` to the `Redirect URIs`.
 Don’t forget to save your changes.
 4. Set your Client ID as an environment variable `SPOTIFY_ID`.
 5. Run spotui.
 You will see an official Spotify URL for authentication.